DavidTaapy/David-Learns-MERN-Stack/README.md

 ## Features
 The project contains the following features:
 - Cloud hosting of database using MongoDB Atlas
+- Using MongoDB Realm to host both the frontend and the backend of the webapp

 ## Starting the application